Assem Allam

 Assem Allam (عاصم علام; 1 August 1939 – 2 December 2022) was an Egyptian-British businessman, based in the East Riding of Yorkshire from 1968.
-He was the owner of Allam Marine, an industrial generator manufacturer, and of EFL Championship club Hull City.
+He was the owner of Allam Marine, an industrial generator manufacturer, and Hull City Association Football Club.

 Early life

 Born in Egypt in 1939, Allam moved to the UK from Gamal Abdel Nasser's regime in Egypt in 1968.
 He studied economics at the University of Hull.

 Career

 After qualifying as an accountant, he started work at Tempest Diesel Limited.
 In 1981, he used a loan to begin a buy-out of the company.
 In 1992 the company was put into administrative receivership at the behest of Barclays Bank, along with Ruscador Shipyard Limited, resulting in the redundancy of the company's entire workforce of more than 50.

 In the same year, he incorporated a purchase of the companies assets through a new company, Allam Marine Limited, subsequently leading the company to international success.

 Allam and his son were included in the Sunday Times Rich List 2010.
 In 2006, he was named the UK Entrepreneur of the Year by Ernst & Young, the same firm of accountants who acted as Administrative Receivers of Tempest and Ruscador.